 10 ounces (280g) of rigatoni pasta, medium-sized macaroni shells, or pasta of your choice

 To cook the pumpkin or butternut squash in the oven, use a very sharp knife to slice the pumpkin or butternut squash in half and scoop out the seeds using a spoon.
 If the vegetable is too thick or hard to cut, pop it in the microwave for 2 minutes to soften.
 For roasting, follow step 2; for steaming, follow step 3.

-To roast the pumpkin in the oven, drizzle the pumpkin or squash halves with olive oil, salt and pepper.
+To roast the pumpkin in the oven, preheat the oven to 425°F (or 218°C).
+Drizzle the pumpkin or squash halves with olive oil, salt and pepper.
 Place the halves, flesh side down, on a parchment paper-lined or aluminum foil-lined baking sheet.
 Roast in the preheated oven for 30-40 minutes until completely tender and lightly browned.
 Once the pumpkin or squash is cool enough to handle, scoop out the flesh and discard the skin.